 Household Hazardous Waste Disposal

-- Batteries (home and vehicle)Electronics ( TV, computers, laptops, cell phones, printers, fax machines, MP3 players, DVD/CD/tape players, and more)
+- Electronics: TVs, computers, laptops, cell phones, printers, fax machines, MP3 players, DVD/CD/cassette players, and more.

-Our household hazardous waste recycling kits are postage-paid, return-by-mail programs your residents can order online.
-They simply mail the items back to us for environmentally responsible treatment and disposal.
+If your community isn’t included for home pickup, don’t worry, we still have you covered.
+Our household hazardous waste recycling kits are postage-paid, return-by-mail programs you or your residents can order online.
+Simply mail back the items to us for environmentally responsible treatment and disposal.